 “I work a lot from life and am interested in the interaction between the artist and subject.
 This conversation, this give and take, this improvisation, this dance, is essential to my work.
-I paint life.”
+Whether working from photos or in person, I paint life.”
 Maniscalco

 Because each Maniscalco portrait is destined to become a precious heirloom, cherished for generations to come, Robert approaches each painting as a unique creative adventure.
 He prefers to get to know his clients before he commences work on the portrait.
 He works from a combination of life sittings and photographic studies which he takes himself whenever possible.
 He is also known for his mastery of the posthumous portrait (portraits created from existing photographs).

 It is very important that the initial concept of the painting be developed as a collaboration.
-He encourages his clients to visualize the mood and setting of the portrait, it’s composition, what the subject will be wearing, the background, personal objects, where the painting will hang and other conceptual elements.
+Robert encourages his clients to visualize the mood and setting of the portrait, it’s composition, what the subject will be wearing, the background, personal objects, where the painting will hang, the story we are telling and other conceptual elements.
 The more input at this stage the better.